 All appeals proceedings shall be recorded.
-Recordings and records of appeal proceedings shall be maintained by the Personnel Director for a period of two (2) years after the final decision is rendered by the panel.
+Recordings and records of appeal proceedings shall be maintained by within the Personnel Human Resources Director Department for a period of two (2) years after the final decision is rendered by the panel.
 Either party may request a stenographic reporter to record the proceedings.
 The cost of the stenographic reporter shall be at the expense of the requesting party.
-Requests to arrange for a stenographic reporter shall be given by written notice to the Personnel Director five (5) days prior to the hearing and shall be accompanied by a sufficient fee to pay the costs of the stenographic reporter.
-In the event a transcript is requested by either party to a proceeding, the original and one (1) copy thereof shall be filed with the Personnel Director within thirty (30) days following the date of the final decision of the Panel.
+Requests to arrange for a stenographic reporter shall be given by written notice to the Personnel Human Resources Director five (5) days prior to the hearing and shall be accompanied by a sufficient fee to pay the costs of the stenographic reporter.
+In the event a transcript is requested by either party to a proceeding, the original and one (1) copy thereof shall be filed with the Personnel Human Resources Director within thirty (30) days following the date of the final decision of the Panel.